-PROPOSAL TO AMEND THE ARTICLES OF INCORPORATION TO INCREASE THE NUMBER OF SHARES OF AUTHORIZED COMMON STOCK
+PROPOSAL TO AMEND THE ARTICLES OF INCORPORATION

+TO INCREASE THE NUMBER OF SHARES OF AUTHORIZED COMMON STOCK

-The Company is proposing to amend its Articles of Incorporation in one or more amendments to increase the number of shares of authorized common stock from 100,000,000 shares up to a maximum of 150,000,000 shares.
-If authorized by this proposal, the Board of Directors in its sole discretion at any time and from time to time may file one or more amendments to the Articles of Incorporation to increase the number of authorized shares of common stock authorized thereunder up to a maximum of 50,000,000 additional shares.
-The authority granted to the Board of Directors by this proposal, if approved, to file amendments to the Articles of Incorporation shall expire on December 31, 2005.
+The Company is proposing to amend its Articles of Incorporation in one or more amendments to increase the number of shares of authorized common stock from 150,000,000 shares up to a maximum of 250,000,000 shares.
+If authorized by this proposal, the Board of Directors in its sole discretion at any time and from time to time may file one or more amendments to the Articles of Incorporation to increase the number of authorized shares of common stock authorized thereunder up to a maximum of 100,000,000 additional shares.
+The authority granted to the Board of Directors by this proposal, if approved, to file amendments to the Articles of Incorporation shall expire on December 31, 2006.

-On the record date, 42,343,351 shares of common stock were outstanding, and 8,966,063 additional shares were reserved for issuance upon exercise of outstanding stock options and warrants, this number includes the 2.1 million shares to be reserved for issuance under the 2001 Plan, if approved.
-As a result, the Company does not have a substantial number of authorized shares for potential future transactions, such as asset and stock acquisitions of other companies, equity financings or lease or debt financings in which part of the consideration would likely be warrants to purchase common stock.
-As of August 31, 2001, the
+On the record date, 71,244,315 shares of common stock were outstanding, and 9,810,473 additional shares were reserved for issuance upon exercise of outstanding stock options and warrants, this number includes the additional 2,000,000 shares to be reserved for issuance under the 2001 Plan, if approved.

+Purpose and Effect of the Amendment